OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 ---
 title: Debug add-ins on Windows using Microsoft Edge WebView2 (Chromium-based)
-description: 'Learn how to debug Office Add-ins that use Microsoft Edge WebView2 (Chromium-based) by using the Debugger for Microsoft Edge extension in VS Code.' ms.date: 11/01/2021 ms.localizationpriority: high
+description: 'Learn how to debug Office Add-ins that use Microsoft Edge WebView2 (Chromium-based) by using the Debugger for Microsoft Edge extension in VS Code.' ms.date: 11/09/2021 ms.localizationpriority: high
 ---
 # Debug add-ins on Windows using Edge Chromium WebView2

-Office Add-ins running on Windows can use the Debugger for Microsoft Edge extension in VS Code to debug against the Edge Chromium WebView2 runtime.
+Office Add-ins running on Windows can use the Debugger for Microsoft Edge extension in Visual Studio Code to debug against the Edge Chromium WebView2 runtime.

+> [!TIP]
+> If you cannot, or don't wish to, debug using tools built into Visual Studio Code; or you are encountering a problem that only occurs when the add-in is run outside Visual Studio Code, you can debug Edge Chromium WebView2 runtime by using the Edge (Chromium-based) developer tools as described in [Debug add-ins using developer tools for Microsoft Edge WebView2](debug-add-ins-using-devtools-edge-chromium.md).

 ## Prerequisites